MicrosoftDocs/dynamics-365-project-operations-pr.gl-es/articles/project-accounting/configure-project-categories.md

 ## <a name="transaction-categories"></a>Categorías de transaccións

 As categorías de transaccións representan a agrupación básica para as transaccións do proxecto e non son específicas do tipo de empresa ou transacción.
-Por exemplo, Contoso Robotics usa as categorías de Deseño, Viaxe, Instalación e Transacción de servizos para agrupar as transaccións do proxecto.
+Por exemplo, Contoso Robotics utiliza as categorías de transaccións deseño, viaxes, instalación e servizo para agrupar as transaccións do proxecto.

 As categorías de transaccións defínense no módulo Project Operations.
 1. Vaia a **Configuración** \> **Categorías de transaccións** para abrir o formulario.